Dalee/hitman/README.md

 $ make install
 ```

-You can also you yarn instead:
+You can also use yarn instead of npm:
 ```bash
 $ yarn --pure-lockfile
 ```